mrmdlab/Segmenthor/README.md

     - computing the image embedding of slice n
     - image embedding of slice n is ready (how many seconds)
     - Fix bug: should always display the correct message when going through other slices.
 Don't let it disappear too early
-- Note, different masks may possibly overlap
 - what parameters need to be renewed when loading a new image?
-- refactor: change `masks` into `dict`. convert into the same shape as that of data only when exporting to `nifti`
     - Fix bug: display message about the progress of computing image embedding for different slices
-- Ctrl+S, export mask automatically to `derivatives` folder
 - Fix bug: when cursor is outside the slice, disable previewMask()
 - Fix bug: change color of old masks immediately when a new mask instance is created
-- Fix bug: tab doesn't work

 - Ctrl+Z, undo one control point
     - when undo the first operation, don't predict mask, becasue there're no more control points
 - Ctrl+Y, redo (undo the previous "undo")
 - refacotr: rendering
     - render mask, control points on `self.surf_slc` instead of on `self.screen`
-    - `self.surf_mode`
+    - `self.surf_mode` done
-    - `self.surf_sample_vol`
+    - `self.surf_volume` done
     - `self.surf_msg`
 - is it possible to save image embedding?
 How long does it take to load?
-- refactor: control_points
-    - set a hotkey for making a new mask
-    - use different color to indicate the active instance and others (inactive: green, active: red)
-        - in previewMask mode, show all existing masks in inactive color
 - use A and D to change the mask_alpha for all masks
 - deal with multiple tumors. i.e. allow predict a new mask rather than user has to use all control points for one single mask
 - if computing image embedding takes too long, we can compute it in advance. ie. let it run overnight
 - shouldn't compute image embedding repeatedly. ie. cache the image embedding
 - display a reminder when it's computing the embedding of the image.
 Need to display which frame is being calculated
 - encrypt software
     - fast mock account verification
-- save mask as `.nii.gz`  Combine all mask instances
-- Segment Anything inference
-    - when there's neither positive nor negative control points, respond in real time
 - allow user to do other stuff, like zoom, pan, going through slices, while calculating the image embedding

 ### OTHERS